teliov/symcat-to-synthea/README.md

 The scripts in this project create valid [Synthea](https://github.com/synthetichealth/synthea) generic modules generated using disease and symptoms as defined on [Symcat](http://www.symcat.com/)

-Sample output of the generated files and modules are included in the `sample_output` directory.
+Sample output of the parsed symptom and condition files are included in the `sample_output` directory.

 ## Usage
 This has been tested using Python3, so you would need that at a minimum to run this.